- Population: 3.1 million people. 4.6 per cent of the UK population.

 - National Anthem: Hen Wlad fy Nhadau (Land of my Fathers)

-- Government: Devolved Government with a First Minister, Cabinet and elected Parliament who meet in the Senedd building in Cardiff Bay.
+- Government: Devolved Government with a First Minister, Cabinet and elected Parliament who meet in the Senedd (parliament) in Cardiff Bay.

 - Language: Welsh and English – Wales is a bilingual country.